We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, there’s no data to directly support the effectiveness of male enhancement pills.
+But there’s no data to directly support the effectiveness of male enhancement pills.

-“I always caution patients about these medications, as many of them haven’t been studied in a controlled manner,” says E. Charles Osterberg, MD, FACS, a board certified urologist.
+“I always caution patients about these medications, as many of them haven’t been studied in a controlled manner,” says E. Charles Osterberg, MD, FACS, a board-certified urologist.

 While there have been studies on similar ingredients and their effectiveness on ED, the research doesn’t support the effectiveness that male enhancement pills claim to have.